OGGM/oggm/docs/shop.rst

 Raw data sources
 ----------------

-These data are used to create the pre-processed directories explained above.
-If you want to run your own workflow from A to Z, or if you would like to know which data are used in OGGM, read further!
+If you want to run your own workflow from A to Z, or if you would like to know which data are used in OGGM before being available in the pre-processed directories, read further!

 .. _outlines: